 It is our understanding, and we will discuss it below, that pornography is a type of sex trafficking.
-While it is a controversial stance to take, we recognize that unchecked, the world has run rampant with its desires, causing detriment to the lives of many.
+While it is a controversial stance to take, we recognize that unchecked, the world has run rampant with its desires.
+This has brought on the detriment to the lives of many.
 Read our blog about Human Trafficking if you would like to learn more about this atrocity.

-These “porn stars” as people like to call them, are actually individuals who have been trafficked and forced to perform these sexual acts in front of a camera, for the viewing pleasure of many on the deep, dark web.
+These “porn stars” as people like to call them, are actually individuals who have been trafficked and forced to perform sexual acts in front of a camera, for the viewing pleasure of many on the deep, dark web.
 Just to be clear, trafficking is not just kidnapping.
-Very often individuals are tricked and coerced to walk freely into an opportunity that seems too good to be true, and it usually is.
+Very often individuals are tricked and coerced to walk freely into an opportunity that seems too good to be true.
+And unfortunately, it usually is.

 Once in this opportunity, the reality poses quite different than originally promised and understood.
 The reality often includes promiscuity, sexuality – both heterosexually and homosexually no matter what sexuality the individual identifies with, and the command to act like they enjoy every moment – even the violence and rape.
 These acts are performed in front of the camera, and has a heroine-like, addicting effect.

 When viewers see their first pornography, it creates a path in the brain similar to a tattoo.
 The memories are burned into the brain, making it almost impossible to forget.

 The more a viewer watches, the more the viewer wants to watch, and the more the viewer wants to watch, the more the viewer watches.